Japanese Section, ILA

 Basic Japanese for Students Hakase1 (3A corporation: ISBN 9784883194056)

-This course is for beginning learners (Beginner 2) of the Japanese language.
-Students will learn the basic of Japanese grammar and vocabulary for everyday situations.
-Students will also learn how to write Japanese sentences using Hiragana and Katakana.
-Through a variety of communicative activities, students will be able to communicate in ordinary conversation, and will learn how to express their own ideas using basic Japanese.
+LAJ.J412 B2 Basic Japanese 2 This course is aimed at very beginning learners (Beginner 2) of the Japanese language.
+Students will learn the basic of Japanese grammar and vocabulary for everyday situations .
+Students will learn writing Japanese sentences using Hiragana and Katakana.
+Through a variety of communicative activities, students will be able to communicate in ordinary conversation and will learn how to express their own ideas with using in basic Japanese.
 Basic Japanese for Students Hakase2 (3A corporation: ISBN 9784883194063)

 LAJ.J413 B3 Basic Japanese 3

 This course is aimed at beginning learners (Beginner 3) who have studied the Japanese language for about 6 months.
 Students will learn the latter stage of basic Japanese grammar and vocabulary.
 This course focuses on acquiring natural Japanese depending on the situation, and a deeper understanding of Japanese culture and the Japanese society through language learning.
-In addition to speaking and listening exercises, students will work on reading and writing.
-Through a variety of communicative activities, students will be able to communicate in a more natural way, and will learn how to express their own ideas using Japanese.

 日本語初級2大地 メインテキスト